whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 description: 'otel-collector'
 ---

-Open telemetry collector is one of the most popular CNCF projects attempted to receive, process and export telemetry data.
-At [Pixxel](https://www.pixxel.space/), we use OTEL Collector to discover targets in a k8s cluster, scrape metrics from configured endpoint and export the metrics to Grafana Mimir server.
-This is a mix of both push and pull approach.
+Open telemetry collector is one of the most popular CNCF projects that attempts to receive, process and export telemetry data.
+At [Pixxel](https://www.pixxel.space/), we use OTEL Collector to discover targets in a k8s cluster, scrape metrics from the configured endpoint and export the metrics to the Grafana Mimir server.
+This approach is a mix of both push and pull approaches.
 The pull part refers to discovering targets and scraping the endpoints.
 The push part refers to remote-writing the metrics to a Monitoring server.

 An alternative way to achieve this setup is to run Prometheus in [agent mode](https://prometheus.io/blog/2021/11/16/agent/).
-But a major drawback I believe is fault tolerance.
-One prometheus pod per cluster(be it agent or normal mode) is a single point of failure.
-If that pod becomes unhealthy you may end up loosing metrics for the whole cluster.
-Although, it can be argued that these limitations can be overcome by proper resource/limit configuration to signal the priority of the pod to kubernetes cluster or by proper retry/buffer configuration, but that presents you with more ops work.
-Moreover, you may need to revisit these configuration as and when the workload increases in the cluster.
-It feels more ops work than a setup where we distribute the scraping workload to many replicas(daemonsets).
-Since Prometheus doesn't support a daemonset deployment, OTEL collector was a no brainer choice.
+However, a significant drawback is fault tolerance.
+One Prometheus pod per cluster(agent or normal mode) is a single point of failure.
+If that pod becomes unhealthy, you may lose metrics for the whole cluster.
+However, these limitations can be overcome by proper resource/limit configuration to signal the priority of the pod to the Kubernetes cluster or by correct retry/buffer configuration that presents you with more ops work.
+Moreover, you may need to revisit these configurations as and when the workload increases in the cluster.
+It feels more work than a setup that distributes the scraping workload to many replicas(daemon sets).
+The OTEL collector was a no-brainer choice since Prometheus doesn't support a daemon set deployment.

-The following section describes how to configure the OTEL collector as daemonset.
-The fun part is leveraging Kuberneets service discovery with a node name filter.
+The following section describes configuring the OTEL collector as a daemon set.
+The fun part is leveraging Kubernetes service discovery with a node name filter.
 Since there weren't many good tutorials available on this deployment mode, I decided to write one :D

 ## Setup

 Let's use the OTEL Collector [helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) to deploy it as Daemonset.
-I'll be using minikube for the below demonstartaion.
-Let's start a local kubernetes cluster with 2 nodes.
+I'll be using Minikube for the demonstration below.
+Let's start a local Kubernetes cluster with two nodes.

 ```
 minikube start --nodes 2 -p local-k8s-cluster
 ```

-Add Open-telemety repo to Helm:
+Add OpenTelemety repo to Helm:

 ```
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts